markeyser/Deployment-of-ML-Models/README.md

 # Deployment of Machine Learning Models
 Notes about the Udemy training course "Deployment of Machine Learning Models"

+Marcos created all notes at the `Notes` directory.
+All notes are basically a transcription of the training videos.

+The `Code` directory contains a copy of all Jupyter notebooks already created by the authors of the course.
+The original Jupyter notebooks are located here `/Resources/section02`.

 ## Directory Structure

 ```